 CenterPoint Houston will be the initial servicer of the Bonds.
-CenterPoint Houston currently acts as servicer with respect to the Series 2001-1 Transition Bonds issued by CenterPoint Energy Transition Bond Company, LLC, which we refer to in this prospectus supplement and the accompanying prospectus as "Transition Bond Company I," with respect to the Senior Secured Transition Bonds, Series A issued by CenterPoint Energy Transition Bond Company II, LLC, which we refer to in this prospectus supplement and the accompanying prospectus as "Transition Bond Company II, LLC, which we refer to in this prospect to the 2008 Senior Secured Transition Bond Company III" and with respect to the 2008 Senior Secured Transition Bonds issued by CenterPoint Energy Transition Bond Company III, LLC, which we refer to in this prospectus supplement and the accompanying prospectus as "Transition Bond Company III, LLC, which we refer to in this prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus as "Transition Bond Company III, LLC, which we refer to in this prospectus supplement and the accompanying prospectus as "Transition Bond Company III".
-Please read "Relationship to the Series 2001-1 Transition Bonds," "Relationship to the Senior Secured Transition Bonds, Series A" and "Relationship to the 2008 Senior Secured Transition Bonds," in this Summary of Terms.
+CenterPoint Houston currently acts as servicer with respect to the Series 2001-1 Transition Bonds issued by CenterPoint Energy Transition Bond Company, LLC, which we refer to in this prospectus supplement and the accompanying prospectus as "Transition Bond Company I," with respect to the Senior Secured Transition Bonds, Series A issued by CenterPoint Energy Transition Bond Company II, LLC, which we refer to in this prospectus supplement and the accompanying prospectus as "Transition Bond Company II" and with respect to the 2008 Senior Secured Transition Bonds issued by CenterPoint Energy Transition Bond Company III, LLC, which we refer to in this prospectus supplement and the accompanying prospectus as "Transition Bond Company III".
+Please read "Relationship to the Series 2001-1 Transition Bonds," "Relationship to the Senior Secured Transition Bonds, Series A" and "Relationship to the 2008 Senior Secured Transition Bonds" in this Summary of Terms.